Animal Aid’s campaign aims to educate people about the sensitivity of mice and how this cannot be accommodated in laboratories.

 Read about these incidents

-- Mice with rapidly growing tumours were not properly monitored.
-This led to the tumours growing larger than allowed.
-The animals’ distress was increased further as the tumours were removed, but painkillers were not given to the animals afterwards, as required.
+- Mice with rapidly growing tumours were not properly monitored, leading to the tumours growing larger than allowed.
+The animals’ distress was increased further as the tumours were removed, but painkillers were not given to the animals afterwards, as required,

 - Three mice were placed in a cage without food – a week later they were found dead.